OWASP/owasp-summit-2017/Working-Sessions/Education/Visit-Bletchley-Park.md

 participants : Dinis Cruz, Bjoern Kimminich,Steven Wierckx,Viktor Lindstrom, Sebastien Deleersnyder, Jonas Vanalderweireldt, Fabien Thalgott, Bolot Kerimbaev, Mateo Martinez
 ---

+## You must confirm your participation by 8pm on 13 June 2017 to secure your place.
+Maximum capacity: 40 participants

 This session takes a step back from current pressing cyber-security concerns and travels back in time to the place where, in a sense, it all began, nearby [Bletchley Park](https://bletchleypark.org.uk/).

 Enemy messages were decrypted at Bletchley Park during WW II.
 This capability was a closely guarded secret and turned out to be of decisive importance to the outcome of the war.